chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 ## Step 8 Determine group properties

-Using an LDAP browser, search for a group that should be a principal in to XL Deploy or XL Release.
+Using an LDAP browser, search for a group that should be a principal in XL Deploy.
 Use this group to determine these items:

 <table class="table table-striped">
 	<thead>